Jeff15321/utfr_personal/README.md

 ```
 > [Colcon build options](https://colcon.readthedocs.io/en/released/reference/package-selection-arguments.html)

-> If build crashes, use the `--parallel-workers <# of nodes>` option to limit the number of nodes being build in parallel
+> If build crashes, use the `--parallel-workers <# of nodes>` option to limit the number of nodes being built in parallel

 ```
 ros2 launch <node name> <launch file name>